otobrglez/cebelca-gateway/README.md

 With sophisticated composition, batching, pipelining, and [ZQuery](https://github.com/zio/zio-query) optimisations, it provides a type-safe and highly performant interface for common interactions with Čebelca.

-The gateway is designed to serve all tenants, meaning you only need an API key to interact with it.
+The gateway is designed to serve **all tenants**, meaning you only need an API key to interact with it.

 You can obtain an API key via ["Nastavitve -> API dostop"](https://www.cebelca.biz/manage/access.html)

 # Production